KDE/digikam-doc/asset_management/data_protection.rst

 Web Storage Services
 ~~~~~~~~~~~~~~~~~~~~

 Amazon Web Services includes S3 - Simple Storage Service.
-With appropriate configuration, you can mount S3 as a drive on Linux®, Mac, and Windows systems, allowing you to use it as a backup destination for your favorite software.
+With appropriate configuration, you can mount S3 as a drive on Linux, Mac, and Windows systems, allowing you to use it as a backup destination for your favorite software.
 Google Shared Storage is another popular offer where one can store infinite amount of data.

 It is expensive compared to hard drives at home.
 And you have to transfer the images over the (a comparatively slow) Internet.